makotot/react-scrollspy/README.md

 ## Contributing

-Pull requests and [reporting a issue](https://github.com/makotot/react-scrollspy/issues/new) are always welcome :)
+Pull requests and [reporting an issue](https://github.com/makotot/react-scrollspy/issues/new) are always welcome :)

 ## License